tommykuan/chut2/README.md

 # Chut-Chut
 This web app stores bus stop IDs in [Google Firebase](www.firebase.google.com) to display [NexTrip](https://www.metrotransit.org/nextrip) all in one page.
 I created this app for my fellow public commuters to conveniently check for arrival times because I am tired of waiting for the [MetroTransit](https://www.metrotransit.org) app to load.
 Sign in to start feeling convenient.
 Best performance on a mobile device.
 In the progress of organizing React components now...

-Took it down because I'm out of budget
+Update March 2022: I took it down because I'm out of budget
 <hr>

 # Getting Started with Create React App